Boyd Economic Development Services

 Since the founding of our site selection firm in the mid-70s, competition among cities and states for new corporate investment and jobs has become big business, a multi-billion dollar global industry in and of itself.
 Today, politicians on the Right and Left all run on the platform of new jobs.
 In the U.S, 50 state economic development agencies with their war chests and foot soldiers compete at a level that can only be described as The Second War Between the States.

-Willy Loman would never believe it, but a new breed of salesmen are roaming the country and the world selling land, labor, tax incentives and even the ill-defined "business climate" and "quality-of-life".
+Willy Loman would never believe it, but a new breed of salesmen are roaming the country and the world selling land, labor, tax incentives and even the ill-defined "quality-of-life".
 With only a relative handful of corporate relocations each year compared to the tens of thousands of competing developers and economic development agencies, battles are fierce, budgets are big and marketing campaigns are smooth and sophisticated -- with the adoption of modern Madison Avenue promotion techniques now the norm among economic development groups, large and small.

 Where Development Promotion All Began